abstract gray background

 • Robust oversight underpinned by a formal governance plan, throughout both the transition and hypercare periods, and onward into steady state

-When you are transitioning PV work to PPD, our focus will be on supporting your ongoing regulatory compliance throughout and beyond the change process.
+When you are transitioning PV work to the PPD clinical research business of Thermo Fisher Scientific, our focus will be on supporting your ongoing regulatory compliance throughout and beyond the change process.